mahedee/angular-codecamp/courses/Pluralsight - Angular 11 Fundamentals/readme.txt

-Completed so far - 2.1 - Version check
+Completed so far - 2.8 - Installing Git and Node

 References: